Why Make Your Own Mainspring Oiling Tweezers

 There are multiple ways that you can make your own mainspring oiling tweezers.
 However, after trying and testing several methods, I found this to be the best way to make your own.
 This method is quick and easy utilising things that you can find around the home or can be purchased cheaply.

 What You Will Need to Make Your Own Mainspring Oiling Tweezers

-A set of tweezers you do not use for watchmaking, any old pair of cheap tweezers will do.
-If you don’t have an old spare pair of tweezers then something like this will do:
+Old Pair of Tweezers – If you don’t have an old spare pair of tweezers then something like this will do:

 Firstly wipe clean the tips of the tweezers with some rubbing alcohol and allow to dry.

 Lay the strip of the chamois leather on a hard surface.